quantcdn-templates/app-wordpress/README.md

 # WordPress Template for Quant Cloud

-A production-ready WordPress template designed for deployment on Quant Cloud v2.
+A production-ready WordPress template designed for deployment on Quant Cloud.
 This template uses the standard WordPress Docker image with intelligent environment variable mapping to support Quant Cloud's database configuration.

 ## Features